vikram-menon/3DCNN-for-Alzheimers-Classification/README.md

 # Alzheimers x AI

-In this project, a 3DCNN was used to classify videos of blood flowing in the brain of mice.
+In this project, a Keras built 3DCNN was used to classify videos of blood flowing in the brain of mice.
 There are two files: datapreprocessing and the model.
 Preprocessing includes setting a frame limit, cropping the image, and removing the red circle.
 The model attained a 70% training accuracy by utilizing a 3DCNN.
 The classified videos are used to help Alzheimer's researchers to find a cure for the disease.